CreepLand/nbs-collection/README.md

 ```
 git clone https://github.com/CreepLand/blockparty-nbs-music nbs-music
 ```
+Be aware: The nbs-music folder needs to be empty.
 ## Notes
 CreepLand never created those NBS files or any of the original songs, all belongs to the respective owners.
 This is just a compilation of NBS songs that I found on the internet.